devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-15/assignment.md

 Makefiles: let's assume GNU make for now

 ## implement a program and dynamic library

 - start without makefiles
 - the dynamic library will be called `libmin.so`
 - it will implement one function:
  `int min(int a[], ssize_t len); // return minimum value`
 - the library source will be comprised of 2 files:
  - `libmin.h`
  - `libmin.c` - will include libmin.h

 - the program will be in `main.c`, compiled into `main` binary and will be linked against `libmin.so`
 - `main.c` will create array of the size of program arguments, fill it with the numbers, call min() and print the result to stdout
 - use file(1), nm, ldd, readelf to inspect `libmin.o, libmin.so, main.o, main`
 - run the program with various LD_DEBUG values to see dynamic linker processing (e.g. 'libs', 'symbols')

 ## construct set of Makefiles

 - basic targets: `all`, `clean`
 - use automatic gmake variables (preceded with the '@' char)
 - use wildcard rule for `*.c` => `*.o` files
 - header files => C files dependencies
 - use phony targets (clean) if using GNU make

 ## implement maximum function

 `int max(int a[], ssize_t len); // return maximum value`

 similarly to `libmin`, i.e. `libmax.[ch]`, `libmax.so`, ...

 - and link main with both libraries
 - 1st argument will be now "min" or "max" and based on that given function (and therefore library will be used)

 - use hierarchical build:
 ```
 Makefile
 main.c
 libmin/
  Makefile
  libmin.c
 libmax/
  Makefile
  libmax.c
 ```
-   - hint: subdirs + shell snippet that will run `make` (or better `$(MAKE)`) inside these directories
-	     - or use `make -C` with target specification of multiple elements

 bonus: use Makefile includes to minimize sharing/copying
               (hint: use top-level makefile and include it in subdirs)